This is the Professional Version.

 Perinatal hemorrhage may be caused by

 Cephalhematomas resulting from procedures such as vacuum or forceps delivery are usually relatively harmless, but subgaleal bleeds can rapidly extend into soft tissue, sequestering sufficient blood volume to result in anemia, hypotension, shock, and death.
 Neonates with intracranial hemorrhage can lose sufficient blood into their intracranial vault to cause anemia and sometimes hemodynamic compromise (unlike older children who have a lower head-to-body ratio and in whom intracranial hemorrhage is limited in volume because the fused cranial sutures do not allow the skull to expand; instead, intracranial pressure increases and stops the bleeding).
 Far less often, rupture of the liver, spleen, or adrenal gland during delivery may lead to internal bleeding.
-Intraventricular hemorrhage, most common among preterm infants (see Intracranial Hemorrhage), as well as subarachnoid and subdural bleeding also can result in a significantly lowered Hct.
+Intraventricular hemorrhage, most common among preterm infants (see page Intracranial Hemorrhage), as well as subarachnoid and subdural bleeding also can result in a significantly lowered Hct.

 Hemorrhagic disease of the newborn (see Vitamin K Deficiency) is hemorrhage within a few days of a normal delivery caused by transient physiologic deficiency in vitamin K–dependent coagulation factors (factors II, VII, IX, and X).
 These factors are poorly transferred across the placenta, and, because vitamin K is synthesized by intestinal bacteria, very little is produced in the initially sterile intestine of the newborn.
 Vitamin K–deficient bleeding has three forms: